IanDarwin/jwf-impls/README.md

 some are very old and could be updated!
 Caveat hactor: beware of bit rot, defunct frameworks, etc.

+Some of the projects that are still useful should be re-organized to not have everything in the root folder; proper Maven/Gradle build structure, dependencies, etc.

 Please contribute fixes, improvements, your own implementations, etc.
 As with any public GitHub project, clone it, hack, send a pull request.